What Signals That a Hard Landing Is Taking Hold?

 A hard landing is rarely signaled by one dramatic data point.
-It becomes more convincing when weakness in activity, labor, demand, credit, and corporate income starts to reinforce itself rather than appearing as a temporary soft patch.
-In that setting, the question is not whether growth is slowing, but whether the slowdown is broad enough and persistent enough to point toward a deeper contraction tied to economic growth.
+It becomes more convincing when weakness in activity, labor, demand, credit, and corporate income starts to reinforce itself rather than looking like a temporary soft patch.
+The real question is not whether growth is slowing, but whether the slowdown is broad enough and persistent enough to point toward a deeper contraction tied to economic growth.

-Hard-landing signals are about breadth, not one bad print
+Hard-landing signals come from breadth, not one bad print

-This is why hard-landing analysis depends on pattern recognition.
-A narrow manufacturing slump, a short inventory adjustment, or a policy-related pause can depress headline data without producing wider damage.
+This is why hard-landing analysis depends on pattern recognition rather than headline reaction.
+A narrow manufacturing slump, a short inventory adjustment, or a policy-related pause can depress data without producing wider damage.
 The harder reading emerges when weakness spreads across sectors and remains visible across successive releases, suggesting the economy is losing its ability to absorb shocks cleanly.

 Activity and production usually weaken before the damage is fully confirmed